 To add music to your podcast, simply go to file → import → audio.

 Ideally, you want to import the music track in WAV to preserve all the quality.
-Most track from royalty-free music providers can be downloaded in WAV.
+Most tracks from royalty-free music providers can be downloaded in WAV.
 But you could also use mp3 or mp4 if you don’t have any other option.
-Use the fade-in and fade-out effect to transition the audio within the edit.
+Use the fade-in and fade-out effects to transition the audio within the edit.

 Recording and Editing in Audacity